danvet/danvet.github.io/_posts/2014-02-04-fosdem-testing-kernel-gpu-drivers.md

 blogger_orig_url: http://blog.ffwll.ch/2014/02/fosdem-testing-kernel-gpu-drivers.html
 ---

 So as usual FOSDEM was a blast and as usual the hallway track was great too.
 The beer certainly helped with that ...
-Big props to the entire conference crew for organizing a stellar event and specifically to Luc and the other graphics devroom people.<br /><br />I've also uploaded the slides for my <a href="http://people.freedesktop.org/~danvet/presentations/fosdem-2014.odp">Kernel GPU Driver Testing</a> talk.
+Big props to the entire conference crew for organizing a stellar event and specifically to Luc and the other graphics devroom people.

+I've also uploaded the slides for my <a href="http://people.freedesktop.org/~danvet/presentations/fosdem-2014.odp">Kernel GPU Driver Testing</a> talk.
 My OCD made me remove that additional dot and resurrect the missing 'e' in one of the slides even.
-FOSDEM also had live-streaming and rendering videos should eventually show up, I'll add the link as soon as it's there.<br /><br /><b>Update:</b> FOSDEM staff published the <a href="http://video.fosdem.org/2014/H1301_Cornil/Sunday/Testing_Kernel_GFX_Drivers.webm">video of the talk</a>!
+FOSDEM also had live-streaming and rendering videos should eventually show up, I'll add the link as soon as it's there.

+<b>Update:</b> FOSDEM staff published the <a href="http://video.fosdem.org/2014/H1301_Cornil/Sunday/Testing_Kernel_GFX_Drivers.webm">video of the talk</a>!